List of foreign electoral interventions: 1966 election (by United States and Nicaragua)

 According to documents provided by the State Department Office of the Historian, National Liberation Party (PLN) leader Daniel Oduber Quirós actively sought out support from the United States and his party during the elections.
 There was also common speculation in Costa Rica that the National Unification Party (PUN) was being funded by outside forces, notably the Somoza family in Nicaragua.
 The US government offered to use contacts in the AFL-CIO to assist the PLN in their election campaign.
 Walter and Victor Reuther provided assistance to the campaign by collecting funds in Detroit.
 The US government preferred a PLN victory, but acknowledged both candidates were pro-USA and anti-communist.

 1970 election (by Soviet Union)

 The KGB quietly aided the presidential campaign of José Figueres Ferrer by providing his campaign a loan of $300,000 via the Marxist-Leninist People's Vanguard Party in return for a promise of diplomatic recognition of the Soviet Union.
 Once reinstalled as President, Figueres kept his promise.

 1986 election (by United States)

 The International Republican Institute supported the conservative Social Christian Unity Party (PUSC) to help them win the 1986 elections.
 They also gave them grants of $75,000, $100,000 and $145,000 in 1986, 1987 and 1988 respectively to the "Asociación para la Defensa de la Libertad y Democracia en Costa Rica" (Association for the Defense of Liberty and Democracy in Costa Rica) a conservative political group.

 Czechoslovakia

+1935 election (by Nazi Germany)

+The Sudeten German Party received financial backing from Germany.
+The German foreign ministry paid back a credit of 330,000 Reichsmark the party took.

+1946 election (by Soviet Union)

+The election was seen as mostly free and fair.
+In Slovakia, the non-communist Democratic Party won more than 60% and despite outperforming expectations, the Communist Party of Czechoslovakia was unable to win a majority.
+Only members of the National Front were allowed to compete in the election.
+Bourgeois parties like the Republican Party of Farmers and Peasants were banned and no Hungarian or German party existed.
+The parties agreed not to discuss neither president Edvard Beneš, the Soviet Union nor foreign politics.